gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 it observed,
 and then spun the keyboard through the air.
 *Crack!*
-It struck Patience on the side of its head.
+It struck Patient on the side of its head.
 *Crack!*
 *Crack!*
 Two more keyboards shot across the room.